bookofproofs/bookofproofs.github.io/_sources/history/19th-century/scott.md

 * A life's work such as that of Professor Charlotte Angas Scott is worth more to the world than many anxious efforts of diplomatists.
 * After her return to Cambridge in 1925, Scott's hearing prevented her taking much part in life at the University.
 * Another of her interests was gardening and, like so many of the things that Scott did, she took it very seriously.
-* Finally, let us note that Scott never seemed to find life in America particularly happy.
+* Scott never seemed to find life in America particularly happy.
 * In 1897 Scott bought a house of her own and arranged for a cousin to come from England to act as her housekeeper.
 * Having never really made a social life for herself in the United States, Scott left returned to England as soon as she felt she had completed her duties after retirement and bought a home in Cambridge where she lived out the last few years of her life.